Alton Brown’s Pork Tenderloin

 Over the past few months, we’ve kept the grates of our grill hot with some tasty dishes ranging from desserts to seafood.
 Today, we are delighted to add one more briquette to our repertoire of grilled recipes here on Platter Talk.

 When Scott returned from the grocery with some deals of the week, one of them happened to be some beautiful pork tenderloin.
-I turned to one of our favorite resources for original recipes and from that we put together Alton Brown’s Grilled Pork Tenderloin on Platter Talk.
+I turned to one of our favorite resources for original recipes and from that we put together Alton Brown’s Pork Tenderloin.

 This grilled pork spends an overnight stay, marinating in a mixture of honey, lime juice, and an adobo sauce seasoned chipotle chili pepper.
 We modified this recipe by slicing and then butterflying the pork, prior to putting it on the grill.